brainlife/brainlife.github.io/_pages/team.md

             <span class="title">Communications and Outreach</span>
         </td>
         <td width="60%">
-            Stephanie is the brainlife.io outreach and communication manager.
+            Stephanie is the brainlife.io outreach and communications manager.
 She develops content for brainlife.io newsletters, blogs, video, and engages with the brainlife.io community members.
 Stephanie has a bachelor's degree in journalism from Michigan State University.
 She works for the Indiana Network Science Institute and the Collaborative Archive & Data Research Environment project.
 Prior to joining brainlife.io, Stephanie worked as an automotive journalist for trade publication Automotive News and as a social media and marketing manager for a Bloomington-area startup.
 She spends her free time playing roller derby and forcing people to look at pictures of her dog.
         </td>
     </tr>
     <tr>